aerobatic/website/content/docs/overview.md

 aero deploy --stage pr-$TRAVIS-PULL-REQUEST
 ```

-{{% alert warning %}}
+{{% alert tip %}}
-**TIP**: any characters other than letters, numbers, dashes, or underscores in the stage argument will be converted to a dash "-" to ensure URL friendliness.
+Any characters other than letters, numbers, dashes, or underscores in the stage argument will be converted to a dash "-" to ensure URL friendliness.
 So `feature/new-nav` will be `feature-new-nav` in the stage URL.
 {{% /alert %}}

 This technique works with any CI service that provides similar environment variables (and most all do).
 You can read more about setting up CI in the [Continuous Deployment](/docs/continuous-deployment) article.